Okonjo-Iweala Seeks Japan’s Cooperation to Reform WTO, Says Global Free Trade in Crisis

 Ndubuisi Francis in Abuja

+Okonjo-Iweala solicited the support of Japan to maintain, strengthen, and reform the organisation.

-She spoke while meeting with the Japanese Prime Minister, Shigaru Ishiba, and other senior Japanese government officials in Tokyo.
+She spoke while meeting with Japanese Prime Minister Shigaru Ishiba and other senior Japanese government officials in Tokyo.

-Okonjo-Iweala told Ishiba that she had high expectations for Japan as a champion of open markets as US President Donald Trump disrupts world commerce with his fast-changing tariffs and other policies.
+Okonjo-Iweala told Ishiba that she had high expectations for Japan as a champion of open markets, as United States President Donald Trump disrupted world commerce with his fast-changing tariffs and other policies.

-“Trade is facing very challenging times right now and it is quite difficult.
-We should try to use this crisis as an opportunity to solve the challenges we have and take advantage of new trends in trade,” she said.
+She said, “Trade is facing very challenging times right now and it is quite difficult.
+We should try to use this crisis as an opportunity to solve the challenges we have and take advantage of new trends in trade.”

-During the meeting, she and the Prime Minister made a joint call to strengthen the multilateral trading system and advance meaningful reform of the WTO.
+Okonjo-Iweala and Ishiba made a joint call, during the meeting, for strengthening of the multilateral trading system and advancing meaningful reform of the WTO.

-“The Director-General discussed with the Prime Minister and other key ministers the growing pressures facing the multilateral trading system, including rising trade tensions and risks of fragmentation.
+According to a joint statement issued after the meeting, “The director-general discussed with the prime minister and other key ministers the growing pressures facing the multilateral trading system, including rising trade tensions and risks of fragmentation.

 “They shared the view that, in a time of uncertainty and disruption, the value of the multilateral trading system is unquestionable.

-“They reiterated their shared commitment to working closely together, along with other WTO members, to manage current and future tensions in global trade, to strengthen the multilateral trading system, and to advance meaningful reform of the WTO,” according to a joint statement issued after the meeting.
+“They reiterated their shared commitment to working closely together, along with other WTO members, to manage current and future tensions in global trade, to strengthen the multilateral trading system, and to advance meaningful reform of the WTO.”

-Japan is among many countries yet to reach a deal with the Trump administration on hikes to US tariffs.

-In particular, the US tariffs including those on autos, steel and aluminum.
+Japan is among many countries yet to reach a deal with the Trump administration on hikes to US tariffs, in particular, on autos, steel, and aluminium.

-The WTO played a pivotal role in past decades as the US and other major economies championed trade liberalisation.
-This facilitated the growth of global supply chains, many of which are anchored in China.
+WTO played a pivotal role in past decades as the US and other major economies championed trade liberalisation.
+This facilitated the growth of global supply chains, many of which were anchored in China.

-By dismantling many protectionist barriers to trade, it has aided the ascent of Japan and China, and many other countries, as export manufacturing hubs.
+By dismantling many protectionist barriers to trade, it had aided the ascent of Japan and China, and many other countries, as export manufacturing hubs.

 Since taking office for a second time, Trump has prioritised higher tariffs to try to reduce US imports.